 Among our recent activity in this area:

 - Wiley Rein participated in the Organization for Economic Cooperation and Development (OECD) initiative to address the role of the steel industry in responding to climate change.
-Our group worked on behalf of domestic steel producers to ensure that policies were adopted that would result in actual worldwide decreases in greenhouse gas emissions without having the unintended consequences of driving steel producers to move production from countries with effective climate change programs to less regulated countries like China, India and Brazil.
+Our Group worked on behalf of domestic steel producers to ensure that policies were adopted that would result in actual worldwide decreases in greenhouse gas emissions without having the unintended consequences of driving steel producers to move production from countries with effective climate change programs to less regulated countries such as China, India, and Brazil.

-- In concert with the firm's communications lawyers, members of our group have been active in interpreting and advising on the domestic and global impacts of the World Trade Organization (WTO) Basic International Telecommunications Agreement that regulates market access and telecommunication competition policy.
+- In concert with the firm's Communications lawyers, members of our Group have been active in interpreting and advising on the domestic and global impacts of the World Trade Organization (WTO) Basic International Telecommunications Agreement, which regulates market access and telecommunication competition policy.

 Alan H. Price

 Timothy C. Brightbill

 202.719.3282 | firstname.lastname@example.org

 U.S. International Trade Commission Report Cites Local Content Requirements as Significant Barriers to Trade in a Growing Global Market for Renewable Energy and Related Services

 By Timothy C. Brightbill and Adam Teslik